iustinum/iustinum/README.md

 -->

-I am an undergraduate at UC Berkeley studying computer science and business administration majors.
+I am an undergraduate at UC Berkeley studying computer science and business administration.
 I am interested in computer system administration, internetworking design and implementation, software engineering, and fintech.
 Outside of academics, I am a swimmer, water polo player, and an avid snowboarder.

 ### 🧠 Things I am following recently: